This is Jose. When he first started with CIS of Kent, he was attending Kent Phoenix Academy and dreaming of becoming a mechanic.

 During a typical school year, Site Coordinator Maria connects with students in her office at North Pines Middle School.
 These types of check-ins now happen virtually while schools are remote, but they are no less important to students’ social-emotional wellbeing.
 Photo credit: CIS of Spokane County.
 Students have been through a lot this year, and […]

-For kids at Aki Kurose Middle School in Seattle, snowboarding is more than an outdoor adventure—it’s a chance to develop leadership skills and character.
+For a group of kids served by CIS of Seattle, snowboarding is more than an outdoor adventure—it’s a chance to develop leadership skills and character.